 Are There Complications That Can Develop From Bunions?

 For most people, the biggest problems are pain and limited mobility.
-However, in some cases, other conditions could develop if you don’t get bunion treatment Boynton Beach.
+However, in some cases, other conditions could develop if you don’t seek treatment.

 Without treatment, you could develop inflammation around the joints between your toe and foot bones.
 After the bunion is formed, a bursa may develop causing an excruciatingly painful condition.
 The entire ball of your foot can become swollen and inflamed if you don’t seek treatment for your bunion.
-Furthermore, with a bunion, an abnormal bending of the toe can develop called a hammertoe.
+Furthermore, with a bunion, an abnormal bending of the toe can develop — a condition known as hammertoe.

 Bunion Treatments in Boynton Beach by Your Foot Doctor